 As One Vegan Lifestyle 36 High Street Stourport DY13 8BA

 Some loose dried goods here, bring your own containers (and willing to provide a bigger range, speak to owner Lindsey).
 Soaps without wrappers, refillable liquids including shampoo and washing liquids, reusable coffee/tea cups and lots more.
 Now joined with a vegan cafe, so you can also enjoy delicious food and a cuppa while you browse.

 Castle Road Kidderminster

 0345 677 0390

 Of special note here is the unwrapped bread – take your own bag.
-On checking with Tesco deli staff you can NOT use your own containers for their deli counter.
+Take your own containers for the deli/meat/fish etc